 I wish I could hammer that into my boy’s head.
 He’s at that age that he doesn’t think grades are important.
 He thinks that all he has to do is pass.
 I’m not sure how I’m going to get through to him that he must work as hard or harder on his grades than he does in sports.
 I tell you, this thing of raising kids isn’t easy.

-click to skip explanation box and resume the story College Baseball Scholarships The scholarships 4-year NCAA universities are permitted to divide up among 27 players are: * Division I: 11.7 scholarships per school * Division II: 9.0 scholarships per school * Division III: no scholarships permitted The roster size is usually 30-40 players but no more than 27 players receive scholarships at Division I and Division II schools.
+click to skip explanation box and resume the story College Baseball Scholarships The scholarships 4-year NCAA universities are permitted to divide up among 27 players are: * Division I: 11.7 scholarships per school * Division II: 9.0 scholarships per school * Division III: no scholarships permitted The roster size is usually 30-35 players but no more than 27 players receive scholarships at Division I and Division II schools.
 A typical award size is 25% of tuition, which is the minimum permitted by NCAA rules.
 Actually, it's worse.
 Scholarships must be renewed each year.
 Bad injury?
 Academic troubles?
 Behavioral issues?
 Chances are not good that the scholarship will be renewed for the following year if anything goes wrong.
 Academic scholarships are a much better deal than baseball scholarships, as they will continue for all 4 years if academic performance is reasonable.
 For many baseball athletes, the only way to afford a 4-year university education is to get both academic and athletic scholarships.
 The academic scholarship is typically a greater amount and much more likely to be renewed.
 For men, football and basketball are a completely different (and much better) story.
 But for male athletes outside these two sports, it's best considered a labor of love . . .
-Note that it's different for 2-year community and junior college programs.
+Note that it's different for 2-year community and junior college programs which can award more than 11.7 scholarships and have an unlimited roster size (as opposed to 35 maximum at NCAA schools).
 For details on how scholarships work at all the different kinds of post-secondary institutions, see this complete list of baseball scholarships by institution.

 While Wayne absorbed this message, it didn’t seem like Leo had.
 He hadn’t historically applied himself in class, and it didn’t appear as if he was about to change.
 Passing grades tended to be the extent of his academic goals.